What Do Federal Background Checks Look For? (All 14 Red Flags)

 Oftentimes, the fingerprints must be taken at a specific location and subsequently mailed to the FBI offices.
 This mailing process alone adds several days to the process, and even in the case of the fingerprint information being submitted electronically, the process still takes several days before the FBI is able to add the fingerprints to their database and check the prints through the various criminal databases that they have access to.

 Beyond entry-level jobs, the checks can take far longer than two weeks.
 Even jobs that require minimal security clearance will take several weeks and it will likely be over a month before the background check is officially passed.
-Besides the criminal history check, which takes two weeks, there are other checks which take far longer to perform as there is no database for the information and it must be checked manually.
+Besides the criminal history check, which takes two weeks, there are other checks that take far longer to perform as there is no database for the information and it must be checked manually.

 Education verification and past employment verification can take several weeks as an individual must contact a variety of individuals from the applicant’s past to verify the information that was given.
-For the highest security clearances, even the individuals that are providing the references will likely be checked to a certain extent to avoid an individual putting a friend or family member down as a reference and telling them what to say.
+For the highest security clearances, even the individuals who are providing the references will likely be checked to a certain extent to avoid an individual putting a friend or family member down as a reference and telling them what to say.

 Although most checks will only take a few weeks to complete, many jobs will require extremely extensive reference checks, often including individuals from the applicant’s past whom the applicant has not spoken to in years.
-Gathering a list of individuals that can be questioned, locating the individuals, and finding the time to interview those takes months.
+Gathering a list of individuals that can be questioned, locating the individuals, and finding the time to interview them takes months.
 With some jobs performing reference checks on dozens of people, some of the most extreme background checks can take up to 9 months to complete.

 After all the reference checks have been completed, there is often a stage in the background check process where the applicant will be interviewed several times on different matters.
 Rather than following traditional interview questions about the job duties, interviewers will ask questions about the individual’s past, beliefs, and various questions that are designed to perform a psychological evaluation of the individual.